risc0/risc0/docs/metal-optimization-progress.md

 ### P2: Fill Metal Coverage Gaps

-- Implement or restore Keccak Metal proving.
+- Implement Keccak Metal proving.
+This needs generated Metal kernels and FFI in `risc0-circuit-keccak-sys`, a Rust Metal circuit HAL in `risc0-circuit-keccak`, and a real `metal` feature/selector path; the current commented selector arm is not enough by itself.
 - Decide whether recursion CPU witgen is acceptable or should become a Metal target.
 - Plan a Rust Metal HAL binding migration from the deprecated `metal` crate to